GlideAngle/flare-timing/lang-haskell/flare-timing/prod-apps/mask-bonus/README.md

 ```
 > ft-mask-bonus --help

-By masking the track logs with the zones, works out how far they reached given
+By masking the track logs with the zones, works out how far pilots reached
-bonus altitude.
+given an bonus altitude when the task is stopped.

 Where 'c' is the comp name, 'p' is the pilot name, '.' is the folder with
 competition inputs and k is a folder path specified in the inputs for